 While the demise of the office may be overstated, there’s no doubt that remote work is here to stay.
-Even before the pandemic made it necessary for millions around the world to work from home, this shift was already well underway.
+Even before the pandemic made it necessary for millions around the world to work from home.
+This digital transformation was already well underway.

 It’s not possible to simply pick up the workplace and plop it down into an employee’s living room.
 There are vast organizational and technological changes necessary to create an atmosphere where remote workers are happy and effective.

-Let’s explore the facts surrounding this global sea change, what issues it creates and, most importantly, how organizations can take advantage of the new way business is done.
+Let’s explore the facts surrounding this global sea change, what issues digital transformation creates with remote work and, most importantly, how organizations can take advantage of the new way business is done.

 Enabling Remote Work Has Become Mission-Critical …

 Then came a global pandemic that upended daily life all over the world.
 Suddenly, many types of work that could conceivably be done remotely would need to be done that way.
-In the U.S., that meant at one point, more than half of people (51%) were working remotely, and a similar percentage of UK workers (47%) were doing some work from home in the early stages of the pandemic.
+In the U.S., that meant at one point, more than half of people (51%) were working remotely.
+A similar percentage of UK workers (47%) were doing some work from home in the early stages of the pandemic.

 In many companies, a return to normal life will mean bringing their workforce back to the office full-time.
 But all signs point to COVID-19 having accelerated the shift to remote work.
 A Gallup poll found that 35% of American workers said they’d prefer to work remotely if given the chance.

 The likelihood of remote-work expansion is affected in part by the specific job and industry.
-A Gartner survey indicated that about eight in 10 employers planned to allow at least partial remote work after the pandemic is over — but those surveyed were in just four industries, HR, legal and compliance, finance and real estate.
+A Gartner survey indicated that about eight in 10 employers planned to allow at least partial remote work after the pandemic is over.
+However, those surveyed were in just four industries, HR, legal and compliance, finance and real estate.

 … But It’s Easier Said Than Done

-Realizing that they can expand the use of remote work is only the beginning of a long journey for organizations, particularly if they haven’t previously permitted employees to work from home or have limited the privilege only to a select few.
+Realizing that part of their digital transformation is that they can expand the use of remote work is only the beginning.
+It is a long journey for organizations, particularly if they haven’t previously permitted employees to work from home, or have limited the privilege only to a select few.
 Remote work presents new challenges and can deepen existing issues within companies.

 For those responsible for ensuring that the expansion of remote work is a benefit to the company and its employees, that means tackling a host of potential pitfalls, including: